Reno Widow Inspires New Visitor Policy for Renown

 After receiving her letter, Dr. Slonim called Mrs. David Randolph to thank her, offer his sympathies and ask if Renown could help in any way.
 Darlene asked if he might reconsider allowing families to visit hospital patients during treatment for COVID-19.
 Dr. Slonim, who also lost his father to COVID-19 in April 2020 at a New Jersey hospital, asked his leadership team to review Mrs. Randolph’s request and make a recommendation.

 As the COVID-19 situation has evolved, the policy has as well.
 Renown hospitals and medical practices now encourage limited visitors for all patients, including those diagnosed with COVID-19.
 Renown also has extra safety measures to protect the health of patients, visitors and healthcare employees.

 Darlene is very pleased that her letter inspired this shift in visitor policies for patients with COVID-19.
 She says, “I have always tried to think of ways I could help other families.
 Especially those senior couples where one has been hospitalized and the other is home.
 My wish is to help others.”

 Renown Health patients may identify two healthy adult “patient supporters” to accompany them on their hospital stay.
 For more details, visit our Patient Supporter Guidelines page.

 Unfortunately, many in our community go to bed hungry.
-Thanks to the support of the Food Bank of Northern Nevada and...Read More
+Thanks to the support of the Food Bank of Northern Nevada and other local partners, Renown’s food pantry is helping meet the food needs of homeless and low-income individuals in our...Read More